-At the Polish Border, Tens of Thousands of Ukrainian Refugees
+At the Polish border, tens of thousands of Ukrainian refugees

 Published

-They have been warmly welcomed in a country whose border guards last year beat back mostly Afghan and Middle Eastern migrants with batons.Full Article
+MEDYKA, Poland: Cradling her three-year-old son, who was gravely ill with cancer, the 25-year-old Ukrainian mother staggered into Poland on Friday.Full Article

-MEDYKA, Poland: Cradling her three-year-old son, who was gravely ill with cancer, the 25-year-old Ukrainian mother staggered into..
+They have been warmly welcomed in a country whose border guards last year beat back mostly Afghan and Middle Eastern migrants with..